Komodo/KomodoEdit/README.md

    See [Porting to GCC 5](https://gcc.gnu.org/gcc-5/porting_to.html) for more information.

- * After mozilla is built successfully go back to the main repo directory and build komodo:
+ * After mozilla is built successfully, go back to the main repo directory and build komodo:

    ```